-Is it Possible to Hear God’s Voice with Confidence?
+Is it Really Possible to Hear God’s Voice with Confidence?

 “Hearing God as a reliable, day to day reality for people with good sense” is possible, writes Dallas Willard.
 He says, this conversational relationship with God is “for those who are devoted to the glory of God and the advancement of his kingdom.
 It is for the disciple of Jesus Christ who has no higher preference than to be like him.”
 (Hearing God, p.
 70)

-Furthermore, in our ministry to others, whether preaching to a congregation or leading a Bible study, listening to someone who is hurting or leading an organization or group, we surely cannot have much success in advancing God’s kingdom without his words to us, primarily from Scripture, but also personal words that are consistent with the Word of God.
+In our ministry to others, whether preaching to a congregation or teaching a Bible study, listening to someone who is hurting or leading an organization or group, we surely cannot have much success in advancing God’s kingdom without discerning his words to us, primarily from Scripture, but also personal words that are consistent with the Word of God.

 What a blessing it is to hear God’s voice!
 His words bring his life.
-God spoke the creation into existence (Genesis 1) and sustains all life by his words (Hebrews 1:3).
+Not only did God speak the creation into existence, he also sustains all of life by his words (Hebrews 1:3).
 Today he is still speaking to our hearts in “gentle whispers” (1 Kings 19:12) that create and renew life in us and around us.
 He speaks to comfort us, correct us, and guide us.
 He speaks because he loves us and wants to be in an interactive, intimate relationship with us.

 So we pray with the Psalmist, “The Lord is my shepherd, I shall not want.
 He makes me lie down in green pastures, he leads me beside still waters.
 He restores my soul.
 He guides me in paths of righteousness for his name’s sake” (Psalm 23:1-3).